 Pledge to stand up for students in Election 2018.
 Click here ›

-Enter longtime education advocate J.B.
-Pritzker, who is challenging Rauner in the November election for the state’s chief executive.
-Pritzker, a decades-long activist and advocate for early education, vowed last week to gut Rauner’s voucher program, euphemistically called education tax credits.
+On the opposite end of the spectrum is J.B.
+Pritzker, who is challenging Rauner in the November election to become the state’s next governor.
+Pritzker, a decades-long activist and advocate for early education, has vowed last to gut Rauner’s voucher program, euphemistically called education tax credits.
 “I am opposed to that $75 million tax credit, that school voucher program he’s [Rauner] created,” Pritzker said.
 “We should as soon as possible do away with it.”

 Pritzker called Rauner’s program a “backdoor voucher program.”
 He took exception to the argument that tax credits do not take funding from public schools.
 Rauner “took it [funding] out of the public school system.
 That is what he did.
 He took it out of the public school funding and moved it into this private tax credit.
 That is a problem because we are already underfunding our public schools.
 So to take it out and put it into this private tax credit system seems to me very unfair to public schools.”
 He later aded, “What I really oppose is taking money out of the public schools and that is what happened here in order to provide that private tax credit to wealthy people.”